classicwuhao/qmaxuse/README.md

 ## 4. TECHNIAL DETAILS
 * If you are interested in theories and algorithms we used in MaxUSE, see our research paper (to appear in ECMFA@[STAF2017](http://www.informatik.uni-marburg.de/staf2017/)): Finding Achievable Features and Constraint Conflicts for Inconsistent Metamodels.
+* If you are interested in how MaxUSE inergrates with the Z3 SMT solver, see our tool demo paper (to appear in [iFM 2017](http://ifm2017.di.unito.it/)): MaxUSE A Tool for Finding Achievable Constraints and Conflicts for Inconsistent UML Class Diagrams.
 * If you are a geek and love coding, see Section 6.

 ## 5. SMT2 ASSERTIONS